 So, when you can bowl rapidly without losing your accuracy, like Wasim Akram or Brett Lee in yesteryear, you’ve got yourself a serious bowler.
 And when it comes to accuracy, Rabada looks a far better bowler than he did a couple of years ago.

 The other area where Rabada has massively improved of lately is in terms of out-thinking batsmen.
 In the past it was just a case of bowling as fast as he could but now, he’s able to work out how to get batsmen out with subtle variations of pace, line and length.
 In some ways, he’s the Delhi Capitals player they can least afford to be without.

 The Delhi Capitals look a side best suited to chasing, rather than batting first.
 There will be times when they’re going to be expensive with the ball but with so much power and class in their batting line-up, they won’ be afraid of chasing just about anything.
 If they have a bad bay with the bat first up, they’re unlikely to have the bowling resources to defend 170 or less.

 The Delhi Capitals are not one of the IPL’s high-flyers.
-They’ve contested every single edition since the inaugural season back in 2008 and are yet to make a final.
+They’ve contested every single edition since the inaugural season back in 2008 and made their first final in 2020.

 They finished fourth and first in the group stages in the first two editions with the Indian trio of Dhawan, Gambhir and Virender Sehwag providing a luxurious top three that got the side off to many a good start.
 But on both occasions, they were knocked out at the semi-final stage.